Binance Market Update (2022-11-06)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include PROS, RNDR, and LAZIO, up by 40%, 33%, and 32%, respectively.
+Market outperformers include PROS, BIFI, and RNDR, up by 66%, 21%, and 14%, respectively.

 Market movers: